A full installation of Studio for InDesign and InCopy is an installation on a system on which Studio for InDesign and InCopy is not yet installed.

 - Testing the installation

-Note: Using Studio for InDesign and InCopy involves logging in to Studio Server.
+Note: Studio for InDesign and InCopy connects to Studio Server which provides workflow functionality and access to the files that users need to work on.
 It is assumed here that a fully working Studio Server is set up, including Brands and Issues.

 Before you start